Skip to main content

 Troubleshooting

-API calls returning 401 — Verify your BUGZY_API_TOKEN is valid and has access to the target project.
+API calls returning 401 — Verify your BUGZY_API_KEY is valid and has access to the target project.
+Keys can be regenerated in Dashboard > Project Settings > API Keys.
 Tasks not triggering on deployment — Check that event triggers are configured in the dashboard and the deployment creates a GitHub deployment event (not all CI tools do this by default).
+Webhook events returning 404 — Verify the event_type value matches a configured trigger.
+The default mapping recognizes test_results.received.
+For custom event types, configure a trigger in Dashboard > Event Triggers.
 Scheduled runs not executing — Verify the schedule is enabled in the dashboard and the cron expression is correct.